 Joseph is a fundraiser for the NCAI's “Embassy of Tribal Nations” in Washington, DC and a Former Council member for the City of Falcon Heights .
 Joseph currently resides in Orange County and is married to Simone and has three daughters Emma, Taylor, Brooke and a family dog Tucker.

-Jason Michael Fong graduated from UC Davis with a degree in Communications and a double-minor in Studio Art and Political Science.
+Jason graduated from UC Davis with a degree in Communications and a double-minor in Studio Art and Political Science.
 He began work as an Account Rep at a music distributor where he handled the company’s largest accounts, CDNow and Music Boulevard.
 After two years, he transitioned into the I.T. field spending six years at Intel as a Web Developer and Project Lead for the company’s highest profile projects including the flagship website Intel.com and the consumer-based website, Intel Personal Computing.
+He is currently the Project Manager at BNC and has overseen numerous web and design projects for high-profile clients in the non-profit sector, activist circles, law, politics, gaming, and entertainment.

-Jason is a 1st Degree Black Belt in Mapag Tapat Shi, a blended system of martial arts that includes American Kenpo, Jeet Kune Do (JKD), Kali/Escrima, and F.I.G.H.T (Israeli Combatives).
-He is a member of SAG-AFTRA.
+Jason is a 1st Degree Black Belt in Mapag Tapat Shi, a blended system of martial arts that includes American Kenpo, Jeet Kune Do, Escrima, and Israeli Combatives.
+In his spare time he likes to stay fit, paint, read, and be the best cat dad possible.
+He is repped by J.E.
+Talent, San Francisco, CA, and Niche Models & Talent, Honolulu, HI and is a member of SAG-AFTRA.

 Ryker Sixkiller, a man named after a Star Trek character who his mom had the hots for, is a Film Editor for Buffalo Nickel Creative.